Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Introduction

-We apply the proposed method to the training processes of series of MONs:SDN\cite{kaya2019shallow}, MSDnet\cite{huang2017multi} and Segnet-MTAN\cite{liu2019end}.
-Experimental results on public datasets including CIFAR, IMAGENET and Nyuv-2 verify the superiority of the proposed method, where DR-MGF outperforms existing methods both in the prediction accuracy and convergence of the MONs.
-DR-MGF can be extended to general MONs without modifying the overall network structures.
-The main contributions are as follows: \begin{itemize} \item By extensive experiments, we find that the tasks in the MONs usually have their preferred inference routes even trained by original stochastic gradient descent algorithms, but these routes are entangled.
+We conduct a toy experiment as shown in Fig. \ref{overview}, where we design a conflict optimization problem for a two-task model.
+Advanced gradient de-conflict methods such as Pcgrad\cite{yu2020gradient}, Cagrad\cite{liu2021conflict} and Nash-MTL\cite{navon2022multi} fail to converge to optimal solutions.
+In contrast, DR-MGF enables the model to converge to optimal points for both tasks.
+Furthermore, we apply the proposed method to a series of MONs such as SDN\cite{kaya2019shallow}, MSDnet\cite{huang2017multi} and Segnet-MTAN\cite{liu2019end}.
+Experimental results on public datasets including CIFAR, ImageNet and NYUv2 demonstrate that DR-MGF outperforms existing methods.
+The main contributions are as follows: \begin{itemize} \item By extensive experiments, we find that tasks in MONs usually have their preferred inference routes even trained by vanilla stochastic gradient descent algorithms, but these routes are entangled.
 This observation motivates our work.

-\item We propose a novel gradient de-conflict method named DR-MGF to alleviate the gradient conflict problems for multi-output deep neural networks(MONs).
-This is the first work, to our best knowledge, that explores the gradient de-conflict solutions from a perspective of network disentanglement.
+\item We propose a novel gradient de-conflict method named DR-MGF to alleviate the gradient conflict problem of MONs.
+To the best of our knowledge, this is the first work that explores gradient de-conflict solutions from the perspective of network disentanglement, and doesn't require to modify the overall network architecture.

-\item Existing de-conflict methods were just designed for multi-task networks or multi-exit networks, differently, DR-MGF is an universal method that can both improve the performance of multi-task networks and multi-exit networks, i.e, MONs.
-The proposed method achieves the state-of-the-arts on public datasets.
+\item DR-MGF can be applied to enhance the performance of both multi-task networks and multi-exit networks (MONs).
+It achieves state-of-the-art performance on three public datasets, and can be extended to general networks with multiple learning objectives. \end{itemize}

-\end{itemize} The organization of this paper is: we review related works in Sec.\ref{related}; then we investigate the gradient conflict problem and introduce DR-MGF in Sec.\ref{method}; the experimental results are reported in Sec.\ref{Exp}.
+This work is a significant extension of our previous conference research\cite{sun2022meta}.
+Firstly, compared with the previous work\cite{sun2022meta} that only contains a fusion stage, we design a novel disentanglement-and-fusion paradigm in DR-MGF, which significantly boosts the overall performance of MONs by jointly learning task-specific importance variables.
+Secondly, we further extend the problem of gradient de-conflict from multi-exit neural networks to general MONs.
+The experimental results reported in this work demonstrate the superiority of DR-MGF in addressing various types of inter-task interference.
+Finally, we conduct more systematic experimental studies to investigate task-specific substructures in MONs, and verify our hypotheses regarding the relationship between gradient conflicts and model convergence.
+The organization of this paper is as follows: we review related works in Sec. \ref{related}; then we investigate the gradient conflict problem and introduce DR-MGF in Sec. \ref{method}; the experimental results and analysis are reported in Sec. \ref{Exp}.
 The code will be released at \url{https://github.com/SYVAE/DR-MGF}.